vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 }
 ```

 The ``user`` field will be the same portal user identity that is returned by the REST API when creating workshop sessions.
+In the case of a workshop session being created, the ``user`` field can be null where the workshop session is being created in reserve as opposed to on demand for a specific user.

 Note that the event stream only produces events for things as they happen.
 If you need a snapshot of all current workshop sessions, you should use the REST API to request the catalog of available workshop environments, enabling the inclusion of current workshop sessions.